magomimmo/modern-cljs/doc/tutorial-05.md

                                     (.toFixed 2)))
     false))

-;; the same as the previus sample
+;; the same as the previous sample
 (defn init []
   (if (and js/document
            (.-getElementById js/document))
     (let [theForm (.getElementById js/document "shoppingForm")]
       (set! (.-onsubmit theForm) calculate))))

-;; the same as the previus sample
+;; the same as the previous sample
 (set! (.-onload js/window) init)
 ```